info201b-2022-spring/indicators-of-diabetes/README.md

     1. What location is involved with the most cancer deaths?
     2. What form of cancer has caused the most deaths?
     3. What is the difference in the mean and median year for cancer deaths in a given location?
+    4. What are trends seen between diabetes and factors, such as age, high blood pressure, sex, income, heart disease, etc.?

 ## Finding Data
 We are lucky enough to live in a time when there is lots of publicly available data made possible by governments, journalists, academics, and companies.
 In this section, you will **identify and download** at least 3 sources of data related to your domain of interest described above (into a folder you create called data/).
 You won't be required to use all of these sources, but it will give you practice discovering data.
 If your data is made available through a Web API, you don't need to download it.
 For each source of data, provide the following information: